Measure Preserving Words are Primitive: Introduction

+The word $w$ is called \emph{measure preserving} with respect to a finite group $G$ if all the fibers of this map are of equal size.
+Namely, every element in $G$ is obtained by substitutions in $w$ the same number of times.
+We say that $w$ is \emph{measure preserving} if it is measure preserving w.r.t.\ every finite group.
+The last years have seen a great interest in word maps in groups, and the distributions they induce.
+We refer the reader, for instance, to \cite{Sha09,LSh09,AV10,parzanchevski2012fourier}, and to the recent book \cite{Seg09} and survey \cite{Shalev2013}.
+Several authors have also studied words which are asymptotically measure preserving on finite simple groups, see e.g.\ \cite{LSh08,GSh09,BK12}. {}

-Several authors have conjectured that the converse is also true.
+The word $w$ is called \emph{primitive} if it belongs to some basis (free generating set) of $\mathbf{F}_{k}$.
+It is a simple observation (see \ref{obs:prim-is-mp} below) that primitive words are measure preserving, and several authors have conjectured that the converse is also true.
 Namely, that measure preservation implies primitivity \footnote{It is interesting to note that there is an easy abelian parallel to this conjecture.
 A word $w\in\F_{k}$ belongs to a basis of $\mathbb{Z}^{k}\cong\F_{k}/\F'_{k}$ iff for any group $G$ the associated word map is surjective.
 See \cite{Seg09}, Lemma 3.1.1. }.
-From private conversations we know that this has occurred to the following mathematicians and discussed among themselves: T. Gelander, M. Larsen, A. Lubotzky and A. Shalev.
-The question was mentioned several times in the Einstein Institute Algebra Seminar, and was independently raised in \cite{AV10} and also in\cite{LP10}.
+From private conversations we know that this has occurred to the following mathematicians and discussed among themselves: N. Avni, T. Gelander, M. Larsen, A. Lubotzky and A. Shalev.
+The question was independently raised in \cite{LP10} and also in \cite{AV10}, alongside a generalization of it (see Section \ref{sec:Profinite}).

-In \cite{Pud11} we proved the conjecture for $\F_{2}$.
-Here we prove it in full.
-A key ingredient of the proof is the extension of the problem from single words to (finitely generated) subgroups of $\F_{k}$.
-The concept of primitive words extends naturally to the notion of free factors.
-Let $H$ be a subgroup of the free group $J$ (in particular, $H$ is free as well).
+In \cite{Pud14a} the first author proved the conjecture for $\F_{2}$.
+Here we prove it in full: \begin{thm} A measure preserving word is primitive. \end{thm} A key ingredient of the proof is the extension of the problem from single words to (finitely generated) subgroups of $\F_{k}$.
+The concept of primitive words extends naturally to the notion of free factors: Let $H$ be a subgroup of the free group $J$ (in particular, $H$ is free as well).
 We say that $H$ is a \emph{free factor} of $J$, and denote this by $H\ff J$, if there is a subgroup $H'\le J$ such that $H*H'=J$.
 Equivalently, $H\ff J$ iff some basis of $H$ can be extended to a basis of $J$.
 (This in turn is easily seen to be equivalent to the condition that \emph{every} basis of $H$ extends to a basis of $J$.)

+In order to generalize the notion of measure preservation to subgroups, we need to change a little our perspective of word maps.
+One can think of the word map $w$ as the evaluation map from $\Hom\left(\F_{k},G\right)$ to $G$, i.e., $w\left(\alpha\right)=\alpha\left(w\right)$ for $\alpha\in\Hom\left(\F_{k},G\right)$.
+The identification of $\Hom\left(\F_{k},G\right)$ with $G^{k}$ depends on the chosen basis, and is due to the fact that a homomorphism from a free group is uniquely determined by choosing the images of the elements of a basis, and these images can be chosen arbitrarily.